mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 common module for all your data needs for all platforms.
 But this doesn't mean to use the new SDK you would have to convert your existing Android app to KMM app right away, you can do that later.

-Let's understand the changes needed in the gradle file to use Realm Kotlin SDK, by comparing previous implementation with new one.
+Let's understand the changes needed in the gradle file to use Realm Kotlin SDK, by comparing the previous implementation with the new one.

 In project level `build.gradle`